How we Grade,

 __________________________________________________________________________

 We recognize the need to provide grades for homeschool students who will be using our courses as part of their prepared transcripts for college admission.
-While we don’t issue high school diplomas, we do offer assistance to homeschool families who desire help creating their homeschool transcripts.
+While we don’t issue high school diplomas, we do offer assistance to homeschool families who would like help creating their homeschool transcripts.

 St. Francis Classical Academy provides instruction, but we do not replace parents as the administrators of homeschools.
-As such, the ultimate authority on a student’s grade is his or her parent.
+Because of this, the ultimate authority on a student’s grade is his or her parent.
 If a parent feels the need to modify the teacher’s assessment in his or her own records, as the administrator, he or she should feel free to do so.
-However, only students who complete the required work for a given class at a level deemed satisfactory by the instructor will receive a completion certificate from St. Francis Classical Academy.
+However, only students who complete the required work for a given class at a level deemed satisfactory by the instructor will receive a certificate of completion from St. Francis Classical Academy.